jaxxstorm/leebriggs.co.uk/_posts/2021-05-09-pulumi-apply.md

 - getting-started
 ---

 If you've never written in-depth, production ready software in your programming language of choice, you might never have come across asynchronous programming.
 I managed to spend several years as an infrastructure type person and hadn't ever really written any tool or software that took advantage of asynchronous concepts.
 This created a learning curve for me when trying out Pulumi, and meant I had to bend my mind around some new concepts when I started working at Pulumi.

-Pulumi uses asynchronous mechanisms in each of its languages in order to ensure it can process data correctly.
+Pulumi uses asynchronous mechanisms in each of its supported languages in order to ensure it can process data correctly.
 This can often confuses new users, and leads to the question we see most in our community:

 > How do I get the value of this Output and use it as a string?